 First of all we need to appreciate that plastic is an incredible material and has transformed our lives in so many ways and it’s a material that should be celebrated.
 However, we have all become more aware in recent years that single use plastic is becoming a major problem for our planet and the wildlife that inhabits this land and sea and it’s this non-recyclable or single use plastic which is the cause for concern, not plastic itself.

 While some feel the only way to take action is to participate in aggressive and polarising action towards companies that continue to use single use plastic in their packaging, we believe there is another way.
-So we want to share with you all the thoughts of our presenters, who at the end of the day are consumers like you and me and they all make decisions on where to spend their money on and the issue of single use plastic is becoming a factor that many consider when choosing where to spend their money.
+Our presenters, who at the end of the day are consumers like you and me all make decisions on where to spend their money and the issue of single use plastic is becoming a factor that they and many now consider when choosing where to spend their money.

 Brands that are changing already